GiftDavidson/Naija-on-Wheels-A-Data-Driven-Dashboard-for-Navigating-Nigeria-s-Dynamic-Automotive-Landscape-/README.md

 # Tools and Process
 Data Collection: Sourced from Car45.com, a major online automotive marketplace in Nigeria, ensuring the data is real-world and relevant.

 Data Preparation & Analysis: The raw data was cleaned, processed, and aggregated to calculate averages and counts (e.g., average price, count of automatic cars).
-This was done using Pivot Table.
+This was done using Excel, Power Query & Pivot Table.

 Data Visualization & Dashboard Design: The processed data was visualized and assembled into an interactive or static dashboard using business intelligence tools (Excel).
 The layout is organized logically, guiding the viewer from high-level metrics to specific preferences.